Accuplacer Test Administration

-Placement testing is offered at the Math Zone.
+Placement testing is offered at the Math Zone on the Hattiesburg campus.

-To take a placement test, please pay the $10 fee in Southern Hall 319 and then take the receipt to the Math Zone when you take the test.
+To take a placement test, please pay the $10 fee in Chain Technology Center (TEC) 430 and then take the receipt to the Math Zone when you take the test.

-The Mathematics Department offers two different placement tests, both made by Accuplacer.
+The mathematics program offers two different placement tests, both made by Accuplacer.

 - A score of 70 or more places you into MAT 100, 101 or 115.